uenoB/minissg/packages/vite-plugin-minissg/README.md

 To make source maps available in `vite build`, the following settings are needed:

-1. Turn on `build.sourcemap` in `vite.config.js` in order to provide the sourcemaps of server-side code.
+1. Turn on `environment.ssr.build.sourcemap` in `vite.config.js` in
+   order to provide the sourcemaps of server-side code.
 2. Set `NODE_OPTIONS` environment variable to `--enable-source-maps`.

-Note that the `build.sourcemap` option changes the build result.
+Note that the `enviornment.ssr.build.sourcemap` option changes the build result.
 If you do not want to include source maps in your product, turn it on only in the development mode.